Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/ampli.md

 ---

-Amplitude Data supports tracking analytics events from Python apps (Python 3.6 or above).
+Amplitude Data supports tracking analytics events from Python apps (Python 3.6 or higher).
 The generated tracking library is packaged as a python package.

 The tracking library exposes a type-safe function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for auto code completion.